-We generally have four posting per year.
-Please check the County Human Resources Website for details.
+Generally we have four postings per year.
+Please check the Human Resources website for current opening closing April 3, 2015.

 Spokane County 9-1-1 Emergency Communications Call Receiver